EmmanuelDemey/eco-index-audit/README.md

   },
 });
 ```

+If the `headless` parameter is set to false, the UI will opened with the Devtools enabled and will automatically stopped running everything after loading the page (using a debugger statement),

 And then use this task inside your test.
 Inside your test, you can check if the ecoIndex is below a threshold.